 Even though Swedish is similar too, there are some Swedish words that a Danish and Norwegian person cannot possibly understand unless they know them beforehand.

 The main difference between Danish and Norwegian is the spelling of and pronunciation of words - the words are the same words, just spelled very slightly differently.
 In some cases, a specific word will be used in Norwegian and another in Danish.
 However, in nearly all cases, both words will exist in the other language and have pretty much the same meaning.

 An example in English is toothpaste and tooth cream.
 Danes and Norwegians can read the other language pretty much as easily as their own.
 It is possible for Danes and Norwegians to read Swedish, but it requires more effort due to the greater difference.

 When Scandinavians sometimes end up speaking English between themselves - instead of using one of the Scandinavian languages - it is because of the dialects existing in the Scandinavian countries.
 It can be quite hard for Danes to understand Norwegians as they 'sing' and Danes 'talk as if we are chewing a potato at the same time'.
 Depending on the region, some Swedish speaking people are easier to understand for Danes than Norwegians - because they don't 'sing.'

 However, understanding each other is only a matter of practice - just like when an American person tries to learn to understand a Scottish person.
 There are new words, yes, but it's often quite possible to make yourself understood to each other.

 Why It's Important

 Learning one of these languages is definitely an advantage, both for a traveler and in business life, that is for sure.
-If you are looking to learn a new language such as one of the Scandinavian languages, there are a number of free online resources and there may be language classes available near you as well (although these languages are not among the most popular to be taught at local colleges or evening schools.)
+If you are looking to learn a new language such as one of the Scandinavian languages, there are several free online resources, and there may be language classes available near you as well (although these languages are not among the most popular to be taught at local colleges or evening schools.)